-When I was working with teenagers, I was approached by a high school guy I had befriended.
-He was a freshman and going to his first homecoming dance.
-He was nervous and asked me for advice about how to treat his date.
-I took a moment to think back to my own first homecoming and first date.
+When I worked with teenagers, a high school freshman preparing for his first homecoming dance approached me.
+He was nervous and asked for advice about how to treat his date.
+I took a moment to think back to my own first date.
 It all felt so awkward, but at the same time, my dad prepared me well.
-Even so, I was the same kind of nervous I was seeing in the poor kid sitting across the table craving advice.
-As I started to tell him, I was shocked as he took out a pen and paper to write down what I was saying.
+Even so, I was the same kind of nervous I saw in the poor kid sitting across the table from me.
+As I started to give him advice, I was shocked to see him take out a pen and paper to write down what I said.

 1. Bring her flowers.

-All women are beautiful and this is a symbol of acknowledgment.
+All women are beautiful and this is a symbol of acknowledgment of her beauty.

 2. Be on time.

 A man is a leader and a provider.
 This is a sign of self-discipline.

 No woman wants to get into your dirty automobile.
 Women like things clean and straight.

 It might seem old-fashioned, but a gentleman should open all doors, including the car door.

 5. Pull her chair out for her.